0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 ## Utilize KQL Kusto Query
 Since the custom log has been established, we can go to '`Logs`' on the left pane and we will enter "`FAILED_RDP_WITH_GEO_CL`" in the Kusto Query Language (KQL) field.

 A Kusto query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.
-Kusto queries are made of one or more query statements. (learn more <a hre="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"here</a>)
+Kusto queries are made of one or more query statements. (learn more [here](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/))

 Here is an example for <b> SecurityEvent</b> of failed log in attempts <b> where</b> the EventID <b> 4625 </b>:
 <pre> SecurityEvent